facebookresearch/unbiased-teacher/README.md

 ## Model Weights

-For the following results, we use 16 labeled images + 16 unlabeled images on 8 GPUs (single node).
+For the following COCO-supervision results, we use 16 labeled images + 16 unlabeled images on 8 GPUs (single node).

 Faster-RCNN: